-6.18 EXPANSION VESSEL REMOVAL (fig. 38)
+6.18.1 EXPANSION VESSEL REMOVAL (with sufficient clearance above, fig. 41)

 Carry out component removal procedure as described in 6.4.
+Disconnect the flue from the appliance.
+Disconnect the expansion vessel from the flexible expansion pipe.
 Disconnect the flexible expansion pipe from the vessel.
 Unscrew the nut that secures the vessel to the lower frame.
-Locate and remove the screw (U1) that secures the vessel to the top.
+Locate and remove the 6 screws (U1) that secure the vessel top holding plate (V1), remove the plate.
 The expansion vessel can now be removed.
 Replace in the reverse order.
 Ensure all seals are in good condition, taking care to ensure they are replaced correctly.

-6.19 CONDENSE TRAP REMOVAL (fig. 39)
+6.19 CONDENSE TRAP REMOVAL (fig. 42)